softcover/softcover/lib/softcover/article_template/chapters/an_article.md

 # Title of the Article

-The is the first paragraph of the Softcover document template.
+The is the first paragraph of the Softcover article template.
 It shows how to write a document in [Markdown](http://daringfireball.net/projects/markdown/), augmented with some custom extensions, including numbered footnotes[^sample-footnote] and embedded \LaTeX.[^pronunciation]

 This is the second paragraph, showing how to *emphasize* text.
 You can also make text **bold**.